tethysplatform/tethys/docs/installation/production/system_dependencies.rst

 Postfix (Optional)
 ------------------

 `Postfix <http://www.postfix.org/>`_ is an email server.
-You should install Postfix if you plan to support the "forgotten password" feature of Tethys Platform.
+You should install Postfix if you plan to support the "forgotten password" feature of Tethys Portal.

     Install Postfix as follows: